boyter/boyter.org/content/posts/improving-lc-performance.md

  - Detect as many licenses as possible on the hand-collected and hand-checked dataset of 1,000 top-starred repositories on GitHub.
  - Comply with SPDX licenses list and detection guidelines.

 A further quote on the first `means that we should rather label a project with a slightly inaccurate license than miss its license completely`.
-Fair enought but against the goals I had for `lc`.
+Fair enough but against the goals I had for `lc`.
 I would rather accuracy.
 Also I think it might be possible to have both given a clever implementation.

 In the post the numbers sited for accuracy (and speed) are as such,